thi-ng/umbrella/packages/bitstream/README.md

 ## About

-ES6 iterator based read/write bit streams with support for variable word widths
+ES6 iterator based read/write bit streams with support for variable word widths.

 ## Status